Tetany: A Guide

 - How long have you been experiencing tetany?

 - How severe is the tetany?

-- What part of your body is affected by the tetany?
+- What part of your body is the tetany affecting?

 - Do you have any other symptoms?